simple-login/documentation/docs/custom-domain/registrars/godaddy/godaddy.md

 ![](./spf-record.png)

-Now, after having done that, go back to the SimpleLogin DNS setup page and press on "Verify" to see if the SPF selection has been verified or not.
+Now, after having done that, go back to the SimpleLogin DNS setup page and press on "Verify" to see if the SPF selection has been verified yet or not.

 If it has, it should look something like this: